Biking and Safari Adventure in Nepal – 11 Days

 From Chisapani, cycle to Nagarkot, which is another popular hill station offering the breathtaking sights of the snow-white peaks.
 The major attraction of staying overnight at Nagarkot is the sunrise in the morning.
 Wake up before dawn and go out on the balcony.
 You will be amazed at the scenery.
 The sun rays light up the Himalayan mountains and turn them from white to red and gold.

 From Nagarkot, ride for 5 km along a ridge at first.
 You will pass through beautiful towns that have preserved their cultures well and have distinct medieval look.
 They are Panauti and Dhulikhel, both of which are Newari towns.
-You will stay at Namo Buddha, which has a beautiful Buddhist monastery.
-It is one of the most sacred Buddhist pilgrimage sites.
-You will also pass through a giant statue of Shiva, one of the significant Hindu gods.
-And around the end of the biking tour, a scenic single track takes you to Bhaktapur, one of the oldest cities of the valley, which is adorned with impressive medieval as well as ancient buildings and temples.
+You will stay at Dhulikhel today.
+The next morning’s ride will take you from Dhulikhel to Banepa via the sacred Buddhist pilgrimage site, Namobuddha.
+From Banepa you will be picked up and driven back to Kathmandu.
+You will pass through a giant statue of Shiva, one of the significant Hindu gods along the way.

 When the biking tour ends, the safari adventure begins.
 Take a drive to Chitwan National Park.
 At the park, you will do lots of activities such as elephant safari, canoeing, jungle safari, visit to elephant breeding centre and watching wildlife.
 You will get to watch some of the rare wild birds and animals and plants.